 Welcome to CAPITOL STANDARD’s Money Journies, a dedicated series of stories from modern professionals navigating their way to financial and career success.
-CAPITOL STANDARD may earn an Affiliate Commission if you purchase something through recommended links in this article.

 Ian Brown hasn’t always made the best money decisions.
 But that hasn’t stopped him and his wife from growing their net worth to $800,000 and counting.